aupreti1/Responsive-Portfolio/README.md

 # Responsive-Portfolio
 This is the Portfolio for Anastasia Upreti.
-I includes an about me section, links to some of my projects, and contact information.
+It includes an about me section, links to some of my projects, and contact information.